opendocsg/slw-judgments-backfill/2010_SGHC_360/report.md

  ...
 Two conditions must be satisfied: first, there must be a clear mistake on the face of the instrument; secondly, it must be clear what correction ought to be made in order to cure the mistake.
 If those conditions are satisfied, then the correction is made as a matter of construction ...

-This was endorsed and applied by Belinda Ang J in _Ng Swee Hua v Auston International Group Ltd and another_ [2008] SGHC 241, at [33]-[35], and more recently by the House of Lords in _Chartbrook Ltd and another v Persimmon Homes Ltd and another_ [2009] 1 AC 1101.
+This was endorsed and applied by Belinda Ang J in _Ng Swee Hua v Auston International Group Ltd and another_ <span class="citation">[2008] SGHC 241</span>, at [33]-[35], and more recently by the House of Lords in _Chartbrook Ltd and another v Persimmon Homes Ltd and another_ [2009] 1 AC 1101.

 48     I find that there is ample basis for correcting the Fourth CERA Description by the removal of the “1 –” in the formula.
 To the extent that the Fourth CERA Description contradicts the Third CERA Description, this would eliminate that contradiction.